galaxyproject/training-material/topics/metagenomics/tutorials/plasmid-metagenomics-nanopore/tutorial.md

 between two closely related species with divergence below ~15%.

-Minimap2 is faster and more accurate than mainstream long-read mappers such as BLASR, BWA-MEM, NGMLR and GMAP and therefore widely used for Nanopore aligning.
+Minimap2 is faster and more accurate than mainstream long-read mappers such as BLASR, BWA-MEM, NGMLR and GMAP and therefore widely used for Nanopore alignment.
 Detailed evaluations of Minimap2 are available from the Minimap2 publication ({% cite Li2018 %}).

 ![Pairwise alignment](../../images/plasmid-metagenomics-nanopore/Minimap2.png)